 Step 1: Check your Internet

-Before you cut any cable cords, you’ll need to check your internet connection to make sure you have a broadband connection with enough bandwidth and speed to handle streaming video.
+Before cutting any cable cords, check your internet connection to make sure you have a broadband connection with sufficient bandwidth and speed for streaming video.
 Many streaming services recommend at least 3 – 5 Mbps to handle their content.

-But also consider if you will have multiple devices streaming at once (don’t we all?), and whether or not you’ll be downloading HD or 4K content as these require higher download speeds to ensure proper buffering.
+Also, consider whether you will have multiple devices streaming at once (don’t we all?), and whether you’ll be downloading HD or 4K content, as these require higher download speeds to make sure proper buffering.
 For multiple devices or high-resolution content, you will most likely need even higher download speeds of at least 15-20 Mbps.

 https://www.bandwidthplace.com/